h1T3k/gnome-standalone/README.md

 When booting external media, it seems that the main volume's efi partition is called on by default.
 Sure we could start off on a legacy bootable machine, manually adjusting things as we go on before we even complete the installation, however we can get exacactly what we want with one machine and a driver set.

-Since I completed this on a MacBook Air (13-inch, Early 2015), I will assume you'll do the same, although I believe this would work on any EFI bootable machine.
+Since I completed this on a MacBook Air (13-inch, Early 2015), I will assume you'll do the same, although I believe this would work on any EFI bootable machine as long as you remove the internal drive.
 I used an 500 GB pcie 3.2 as the installation medium, and a portable 256G NVME 4.0x4 Blade SSD for the target drive in place of the Apple M.2 SSD.

 I compiled this from about four or so different guides and read through numerous blog and reddit posts before I found a way that worked which once replicated has only really seemed to work this way which is probably due either memory constraints and a data bottleneck if using old hardware.
 Believe me it gets much more fast when wou plug an ssd directly into the board and install off of a usb 3.2+.
 That is truly when the power of the Debian Installer is realized with Kali Linux.
+What I mainly used:

 	https://www.kali.org/docs/installation/hard-disk-install/
 	https://www.kali.org/docs/installation/btrfs/